Blendify/blender-manual/trunk/blender_docs/manual/physics/baking.rst

 :term:`Baking` refers to the act of storing or caching the results of a calculation.

-The results of the simulation are automatically cached to memory when the animation is played, so that the next time it runs, it can play again quickly by reading the results from the memory.
+The result of a simulation is automatically cached to memory when the animation is played, so that the next time it runs, it can be replayed more quickly by reading the results from the memory.

-If you Bake the simulation the cache is protected, and you will be unable to change the simulation settings until you clear the baked frames by clicking *Free Bake*.
+If you bake the simulation the cache is protected, and you will be unable to change the simulation settings until you clear the baked frames by clicking *Free Bake*.